lawther/Sigenergy-Local-Modbus/README.md

 ## Configuration

-The integration uses a multi-step configuration process through the Home Assistant UI:
+The integration uses a configuration process through the Home Assistant UI.
+When adding your first Sigenergy device, the integration will always add a Plant and an Inverter.
+A Plant represents your overall Sigenergy system, encompassing all connected devices.

+To add more devices, you need to add the "Sigenergy" integration again for each subsequent device (Inverter, AC Charger, or DC Charger).

+Follow the configuration flow:

 1. Go to Settings > Devices & Services.
 2. Click "Add Integration".
 3. Search for "Sigenergy".
 4. Follow the configuration flow:

-    -   **Add a Plant:** The first step is to add a "Plant," which represents your overall Sigenergy system.
-You'll need to provide the host (IP address) and port (default: 502) of your Sigenergy system.
+    -   **Add a Plant and Inverter:** The first time you add the Sigenergy integration, you will add a "Plant" and the main or only "Inverter".
+You'll need to provide the host (IP address) and port (default: 502) of your Sigenergy system, and the slave ID (default: 1) for your Inverter.
 You can also set the integration to read-only mode.
-    -   **Add Devices:** After adding a plant, you can add inverters, AC chargers, and DC chargers.
-You'll be prompted to select the plant you want to add the device to.
+    -   **Adding Subsequent Devices:** To add more devices (Inverters, AC Chargers, DC Chargers), repeat steps 1-3, selecting the "Sigenergy" integration again for each device.
-        -   **Inverters:** Provide a slave ID for each inverter.
-The integration will attempt to connect to the inverter using the plant's host and port, but you can specify different connection details if needed.
+        -   **Inverters:** Provide a host and slave ID for each additional inverter.
-        -   **AC Chargers:**  Provide a slave ID for each AC charger.
-The integration will attempt to connect to the AC charger using the plant's host and port, but you can specify different connection details if needed.
+        -   **AC Chargers:**  Provide a host and slave ID for each AC charger.
         -   **DC Chargers:** DC Chargers are associated with a specific inverter.
-You'll select the inverter and the integration will use the inverter's slave ID for the DC charger.
+You'll select the inverter and the integration will use the inverter's host and slave ID for the DC charger.
 ### Configuration Parameters

 -   **`host`:** The IP address of your Sigenergy system (required for plant and optionally for individual devices).